puppetlabs/puppetlabs-pe_databases/README.md

 ## Usage

-In order to use this module, you will need to classify the database node (normally the Master of Masters or the Master in Monolithic installations, or the PuppetDB node in Split/LEI installations) with the `pe_databases` class.
-One way to do this is to create a new Node Group in the Console, and pin the node in question to it, after which you can use this node group to apply the class.
-Alternatively if you are not using an external PostgresDB, using the `PE PuppetDB` Node group to add the class to the database node may be easier.
+In order to use this module, you will classify the node running pe-postgresql with the `pe_databases` class.
+This will the MoM in a monolithic installation or the PuppetDB node in a Split/LEI install.

-It is not recommended to use the `PE Master` Node Group as this will likely cause errors if there are Compile Masters in your infrastructure.
-This is because if the class is applied to a node with no database on it, the catalog compilation will fail.
+It is recommended to create a new node group 'PE Database' in the PE console and pin the node running pe-postgresql.
+It is not recommended to classify using a pre-existing node group in the PE console.

 ## Items you may want to configure